franciscrot/dma/dh-skills.md

 <details markdown="1">
 <summary>Resources</summary>

-- Programming Historian: Preserving Your Research Data.
-"This lesson will suggest ways in which historians can document and structure their research data so as to ensure it remains useful in the future."
+- Programming Historian: [Preserving Your Research Data](https://programminghistorian.org/en/lessons/preserving-your-research-data) — “This lesson will suggest ways in which historians can document and structure their research data so as to ensure it remains useful in the future.”
-- - Programming Historian: From Sources to Data: Designing a Database for the Humanities and Social Sciences with nodegoat.
-"This lesson teaches you how to use the nodegoat software to build a relational database for research in the humanities."
+- Programming Historian: [From Sources to Data: Designing a Database for the Humanities and Social Sciences with nodegoat](https://programminghistorian.org/en/lessons/from-sources-to-data-designing-a-database-for-the-humanities-and-social-sciences-with-nodegoat) — “This lesson teaches you how to use the nodegoat software to build a relational database for research in the humanities.”
-- Programming Historian: Installing Omeka.
-"This lesson will teach you how to install your own copy of Omeka."
+- Programming Historian: [Installing Omeka](https://programminghistorian.org/en/lessons/installing-omeka) — “This lesson will teach you how to install your own copy of Omeka.”
-- Programming Historian: Creating an Omeka Exhibit.
-"Now that you’ve added items to your Omeka site and grouped them into collections, you’re ready for the next step: taking your users on a guided tour through the items you’ve collected."
+- Programming Historian: [Creating an Omeka Exhibit](https://programminghistorian.org/en/lessons/creating-an-omeka-exhibit) — “Now that you’ve added items to your Omeka site and grouped them into collections, you’re ready for the next step: taking your users on a guided tour through the items you’ve collected.”
-- Programming Historian: Up and Running with Omeka.net.
-"Omeka.net makes it easy to create websites that show off collections of items."
+- Programming Historian: [Up and Running with Omeka.net](https://programminghistorian.org/en/lessons/up-and-running-with-omeka) — “Omeka.net makes it easy to create websites that show off collections of items.”
 - GitHub Docs: [Quickstart for GitHub Pages](https://docs.github.com/en/pages/quickstart) — Publish a simple website directly from a repository.
-- Programming Historian: Building a static website with Jekyll and GitHub Pages.
-"This lesson will help you create entirely free, easy-to-maintain, preservation-friendly, secure website over which you have full control."
+- Programming Historian: [Building a static website with Jekyll and GitHub Pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) — “This lesson will help you create entirely free, easy-to-maintain, preservation-friendly, secure website over which you have full control.”
-- Programming Historian: Running a Collaborative Research Website and Blog with Jekyll and GitHub.
-"This lesson introduces the challenges and opportunities that Jekyll offers for publishing collaborative, ongoing research online."
+- Programming Historian: [Running a Collaborative Research Website and Blog with Jekyll and GitHub](https://programminghistorian.org/en/lessons/running-a-collaborative-research-website-and-blog-with-jekyll-and-github) — “This lesson introduces the challenges and opportunities that Jekyll offers for publishing collaborative, ongoing research online.”
-- Programming Historian: Introduction to Populating a Website with API Data.
-"This lesson introduces a way to populate a website with data obtained from another website via an Application Programming Interface (API)."
+- Programming Historian: [Introduction to Populating a Website with API Data](https://programminghistorian.org/en/lessons/introduction-to-populating-a-website-with-api-data) — “This lesson introduces a way to populate a website with data obtained from another website via an Application Programming Interface (API).” :contentReference[oaicite:7]{index=7}

 </details>

 ## Visual methods {#visual-methods}

 Visual methods can be used to explore data-sets to look for data, and/or to communicate findings to various audiences or users.
 We might also go beyond the visual.
 How can data be sonified?
+How can data be gamified?
 How can complex data be humanised, to create opportunities for learning, critique, translation, revalation, transformation, rapture, estrangement, immersion, or something else?

 <details markdown="1">
 <summary>Resources</summary>

-- Programming Historian: Creating Choropleth Maps with Python and Folium.
-"This lesson demonstrates how to visualize data through choropleth maps using Python and the Folium library."
+- Programming Historian: [Creating Choropleth Maps with Python and Folium](https://programminghistorian.org/en/lessons/choropleth-maps-with-python-and-folium).
+“This lesson demonstrates how to visualize data through choropleth maps using Python and the Folium library.”
-- Programming Historian: Visualizing Urban and Demographic Data in R with ggplot2.
-"This lesson demonstrates how to use R’s ggplot2 package to create sophisticated data visualizations."
+- Programming Historian: [Visualizing Urban and Demographic Data in R with ggplot2](https://programminghistorian.org/en/lessons/visualizing-urban-data-with-r).
+“This lesson demonstrates how to use R’s ggplot2 package to create sophisticated data visualizations.”
-- Programming Historian: Creating Interactive Visualizations with Plotly.
-"This lesson demonstrates how to create interactive data visualizations in Python with Plotly’s open-source graphing libraries."
+- Programming Historian: [Creating Interactive Visualizations with Plotly](https://programminghistorian.org/en/lessons/creating-interactive-visualizations-with-plotly).
+“This lesson demonstrates how to create interactive data visualizations in Python with Plotly’s open-source graphing libraries.”
-- Programming Historian: Visualizing Data with Bokeh and Pandas.
-"In this lesson you will learn how to visually explore and present data in Python by using the Bokeh and Pandas libraries."
+- Programming Historian: [Visualizing Data with Bokeh and Pandas](https://programminghistorian.org/en/lessons/visualizing-data-with-bokeh-and-pandas).
+“In this lesson you will learn how to visually explore and present data in Python by using the Bokeh and Pandas libraries.”
-- Programming Historian: Creating a Dashboard for Interactive Data Visualization with Dash in Python.
-"This lesson shows how to create interactive web-based dashboards using Python’s Dash library."
+- Programming Historian: [Creating a Dashboard for Interactive Data Visualization with Dash in Python](https://programminghistorian.org/en/lessons/creating-a-dashboard-with-dash).
+“This lesson shows how to create interactive web-based dashboards using Python’s Dash library.”
-- Programming Historian: Making an Interactive Web Application with R and Shiny.
-"This lesson demonstrates how to build an interactive webmap using R and the Shiny library."
+- Programming Historian: [Making an Interactive Web Application with R and Shiny](https://programminghistorian.org/en/lessons/shiny-r).
+“This lesson demonstrates how to build an interactive webmap using R and the Shiny library.”
-- Programming Historian: Creating Deep Convolutional Neural Networks for Image Classification.
-"This lesson provides a beginner-friendly introduction to convolutional neural networks (CNNs) for image classification."
+- Programming Historian: [Creating Deep Convolutional Neural Networks for Image Classification](https://programminghistorian.org/en/lessons/creating-deep-convolutional-neural-networks-for-image-classification).
+“This lesson provides a beginner-friendly introduction to convolutional neural networks (CNNs) for image classification.”
-- Programming Historian: Computer Vision for the Humanities: An Introduction to Deep Learning for Image Classification (Part 1).
-"This is the first of a two-part lesson introducing deep learning based computer vision methods for humanities research."
+- Programming Historian: [Computer Vision for the Humanities: An Introduction to Deep Learning for Image Classification (Part 1)](https://programminghistorian.org/en/lessons/computer-vision-for-the-humanities-part-1).
+“This is the first of a two-part lesson introducing deep learning based computer vision methods for humanities research.”
-- Programming Historian: Computer Vision for the Humanities: An Introduction to Deep Learning for Image Classification (Part 2).
-"This lesson digs deeper into the details of training a deep learning based computer vision model."
+- Programming Historian: [Computer Vision for the Humanities: An Introduction to Deep Learning for Image Classification (Part 2)](https://programminghistorian.org/en/lessons/computer-vision-for-the-humanities-part-2).
+“This lesson digs deeper into the details of training a deep learning based computer vision model.”
-- Programming Historian: Facial Recognition in Historical Photographs with Artificial Intelligence in Python.
-"In this lesson, you’ll learn computer vision and machine learning principles for object recognition, and how to apply these principles using Python to recognize and classify smiling faces in historical photographs."
+- Programming Historian: [Facial Recognition in Historical Photographs with Artificial Intelligence in Python](https://programminghistorian.org/en/lessons/facial-recognition-in-historical-photographs).
+“In this lesson, you’ll learn computer vision and machine learning principles for object recognition, and how to apply these principles using Python to recognize and classify smiling faces in historical photographs.”
-- Programming Historian: Teaching History and Languages with a Strategy Computer Game: 0̸ A.D. in the Classroom.
-"This lesson demonstrates how to prepare a geographically accurate historical battle scene in the free and open source computer game 0̸ A.D."
+- Programming Historian: [Teaching History and Languages with a Strategy Computer Game: 0̸ A.D. in the Classroom](https://programminghistorian.org/en/lessons/0ad-in-the-classroom).
+“This lesson demonstrates how to prepare a geographically accurate historical battle scene in the free and open source computer game 0̸ A.D.”
-- Programming Historian: Interactive Fiction in the Humanities Classroom: How to Create Interactive Text Games Using Twine.
-"This lesson provides strategies for incorporating game creation into the classroom."
+- Programming Historian: [Interactive Fiction in the Humanities Classroom: How to Create Interactive Text Games Using Twine](https://programminghistorian.org/en/lessons/interactive-fiction-with-twine).
+“This lesson provides strategies for incorporating game creation into the classroom.”
-- Programming Historian: The Sound of Data (a gentle introduction to sonification for historians).
-"This lesson will help you hear the past."
+- Programming Historian: [The Sound of Data: A Gentle Introduction to Sonification for Historians](https://programminghistorian.org/en/lessons/the-sound-of-data).
+“This lesson will help you hear the past.”

 </details>

 ## Spatial methods {#spatial}